alexbirkett/ten20homepage/_posts/crowdfunding/phonelocator_for_symbian_crowdfunding_campaign.md

     "date"     : "06-07-2014"
 }}}

+#Update 1 July
+The [campaign has now closed](/docs/phonelocatormobi-to-close).
+Thanks to everybody that participated.

 #Background
 As was announced in March, [ten20live](https://ten20live.com) will replace http://phonelocator.mobi. ten20live supports the Phonelocator for Android tracking app and hardware tracking devices.